Open-Finance-Lab/RLSolver/rlsolver/docs/source/overview/Introduction.rst

 |                 | MCPG, dREINFORCE, iSCO,   | (Pattern II)                                  |                   |                                   |                    |                        |                   |                   |                              |                    |
 |                 | PI-GNN, RUN-CSP, etc      |                                               |                   |                                   |                    |                        |                   |                   |                              |                    |
 +-----------------+---------------------------+-----------------------------------------------+-------------------+-----------------------------------+--------------------+------------------------+-------------------+-------------------+------------------------------+--------------------+

+RLSolver supports both actor-critic (AC) and non-AC algorithms.

+Our methods can learn the graph topoliges with arbitriry complex distributions.
+For example, 30% of weights of edges in the graphs are negative-infinity (i.e., the associated nodes do not connect with each other) and some weights of edges do not follow the euclidean distance topology.
+The current methods such as Jumanji and rl4co can not learn the complex graph topology.